Tractability Frontier of Data Complexity in Team Semantics: Preliminaries

+\end{proposition} Under the strict semantics locality holds only for dependence logic formulas (see \cite{galliani12} for details).

 In this article we study the data complexity of model-checking of dependence, independence, and inclusion logic formulas.
-In other words, for a fixed formula $\varphi$ of one of the aforementioned logics, we study the complexity of the following model-checking problem: given a model $\mA$ and a team $X$, decide whether $\mA\models_X\phi$.
+In other words, for a fixed formula $\phi$ of one of the aforementioned logics, we study the complexity of the following model-checking problem: given a finite structure $\mA$ and a team $X$, decide whether $\mA\models_X\phi$.
+Note that when we are working with the lax semantics, we may assume without loss of generality that the domain of $X$ is exactly $\Fr(\phi)$. \emph{If not explicitly mentioned otherwise, all results are valid under both strict and lax semantics}.
+We assume that the reader is familiar with the basics of computational complexity theory such as NP-completeness and the log-space bounded classes $\mathrm{L}$ and $\mathrm{NL}$.